sioiokwong/apps/school/ABOUT.md

 **Clarity**

-Our project includes the following to make information and tools clear, accessible, and easy to understand:
+Our project includes the following to make information and tools clear, accessible, and easy to understand: Widgets and project descriptions.

-  -

 <!--Does it present information clearly?-->